pjeanjean/sle2020-artifact/README.md

 Scripts are provided to setup a local Kubernetes cluster to be used for the deployment of the microservices.

+The folder `eval-notebooks` contains the results of our evaluations.

 ## Setup

 This artifact is running on the VM available [here](https://github.com/fcoulon/sle2020-artifact/releases/download/v1.0/DistributedIDE.ova)